John Filip Nordlund: After the arrest

-The execution
+Execution

 Nordlund had the possibility of writing a letter to King Oscar II pleading for mercy, which he chose not to do.
 Strangely enough, he took the time to write a letter to the Supreme Court complaining about the fact that he had been wrongfully sentenced for robbery of people that he did not rob.
 The Supreme Court wrote in their answer (of 13 November) that this was irrelevant and that the sentence passed by the court was correct.
 While awaiting his execution he met his mother several times (the last time five days before his execution).
 In addition the priest from Långholmen, August Hylander came to visit him several times.
 In his final letter to his parents he actually asked the Lord for redemption and told his parents good bye.

 On the morning of 10 December Nordlund was escorted to the prison yard of Västerås County Jail where he was strapped to a stretcher-resembling block and beheaded by the high executioner Dahlman using a manual blade, rather much resembling a meat cleaver.
 Nordlund's execution was swift, striking the head off in a single blow.

-The aftermath
+Aftermath

 The year 1900 was one of the darkest for the people who wanted to abolish capital punishment in Sweden with three executions in the same year, all by decapitation (between 1866 and 1900 there were 11 executions in total).
 The people who argued that one inherited the role as a criminal and the people who wanted to keep the death penalty used Nordlund as an example of why this penalty was necessary.
 Abolitionists such as Hjalmar Branting only argued that it was unfortunate that Nordlund had been released from prison.

 Some have claimed that the way Nordlund acted after being caught is a proof of insanity, and that his lack of empathy for his victims also proves this.
 It has been said that had he not committed the act in a time when several gruesome murders were committed he would probably have received a lighter sentence (or been sent to an insanity asylum).
 The claims of insanity and the fact that two of the three persons executed in 1900 were claimed to have been insane, probably had an effect on the justice system with a 10-year stretch of reprieves until the execution of Alfred Ander by guillotine, the last ever in Sweden.